Know the Laws: Wisconsin

-No. Under Federal law, if your abuser has been convicted of a felony or a domestic violence misdemeanor, s/he cannot have or buy a gun.* If you're not sure if your abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?*
+No. Under federal law, if the abuser has been convicted of a felony or a domestic violence misdemeanor, s/he cannot have or buy a gun.* If you're not sure if the abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?*

 Note: The crime does not have to specifically mention "domestic violence" in order for it to be considered a domestic violence misdemeanor, and for the federal firearm law to apply.** The relationship that the victim has with the offender is what determines whether or not the misdemeanor is a "domestic violence" misdemeanor.***

 For example: If Bob is convicted of a misdemeanor assault against his wife, he may no longer have or buy a gun.
 If Bob is convicted of a misdemeanor assault against his neighbor, he may still be able to have or buy a gun.

 A felony under Federal law is a crime that is punishable by a prison sentence of more than one year.*